primefaces/primefaces/docs/7_0_0/components/tree.md

 collapse | org.primefaces.event.NodeCollapseEvent | When a node is collapsed.
 select | org.primefaces.event.NodeSelectEvent | When a node is selected.
 unselect | org.primefaces.event.NodeUnselectEvent | When a node is unselected.
+filter | javax.faces.event.AjaxBehaviorEvent | When the tree gets filtered.

 Following tree has three listeners;